elkorn/afronski.github.io/_posts/2016-03-28-writing-custom-modules-for-ansible.md

 ### Requirements

 If you want to write a custom module, we stated above that you have to be aware of two things.
 Your module code will be executed on the provisioned machine, **so all dependencies which your module requires, have to be there**.
 Second, your module communicates over specific input and output protocols.
-It uses certain syntax for sending input parameters (either sent as a `stdin` or file) and JSON protocol which will be consumed as an output of the module.
+It uses certain syntax for sending input parameters (either sent as a `stdin` or a file) and JSON protocol which will be consumed as an output of the module.
 And nothing more - any other, non-JSON compliant output will be treated as an error, and would not be consumed by *Ansible* properly.

 ### Case Study